-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering PO1 fundamentals, and an engineering specialisation to the solution of complex engineering problems.
+PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 3 1 2 2 1 2 1
+CO1 3 2 2 2 1 1 1

-CO2 2 1 2 2 1 2 1
+CO2 2 2 2 2 1 1 1

-CO3 3 3 2 2 1 2 1
+CO3 3 3 3 2 1 1 1 1

-CO4 3 3 3 1 1 2 1
+CO4 1 2 3 1 1 1 1

-CO5 3 3 2 2 1 2 1
+CO5 3 1 2 2 1 1 2 1

-Type Code Engineering Economics L-T-P Credits Marks HS 18HS1T02 Engineering Leonomies 3-0-0 3 100
+Type Code Digital Electronic Circuits L-T-P Credits Marks PC BTEC-T-PC-010 Digital Licetionic Circuits 3-0-0 3 100

-Objectives The objective of this course is to familiarize the students with elementary principles of economics, provide the tools needed for analyzing time value of money in engineering decision making, profit/revenue data, and make economic analysis for projects and alternatives.
-Pre-Requisites Basic knowledge on interest formula and derivatives is required.
-Teaching Scheme Regular classroom lectures with use of ICT as needed.
-Each session is planned to be interactive with focus on real-world problem solving.
+Objectives The objective of this course is to understand the concepts & techniques associated with digital systems and their design & implementations in VLSI technology.
+Pre-Requisites Knowledge of Basic Electronics and fundamentals of Number Systems is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

 To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term lotai
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100